Teaching Students with Severe and Moderate Intellectual Disabilities (10 weekly 3-hour sessions)

 Formative assessment and coaching will take place throughout the course.
 Summative assessment will be based on completion of all assignments and readings; a short final exam and two written assignments involving the application of course concepts to specific situations.

-*NOTE: this is a new course and training dates will be announced soon
+*NOTE: this is a new course and training dates and fee information will be announced soon